 # Abstract

-Species ranges are set by limitations in climate tolerances, habitat use, and dispersal abilities.
+Species ranges are set by limitations in factors including climate tolerances, habitat use, and dispersal abilities.
 Understanding the factors governing species range dynamics remains a challenge that is ever more important in our rapidly changing world.
-Species ranges can shift if environmental changes affect available habitat, or if the habitat breadth or connectivity of a species changes.
-The ability of a species to rapidly expand their geographic range through changes in their habitat breadth, also known as niche shifts, has been linked to behavioral flexibility, the ability to change behavior when circumstances change.
-We tested how changes in habitat availability, habitat breadth, or habitat connectivity contributed to divergent range dynamics in a sister-species pair.
+Species ranges can shift if environmental changes affect available habitat, or if the niche or habitat connectivity of a species changes..
+We tested how changes in habitat availability, niche, or habitat connectivity could contribute to divergent range dynamics in a sister-species pair.
 The highly behaviorally flexible great-tailed grackle (*Quiscalus mexicanus*) has expanded its range northward from Texas to Nebraska in the past 40 years, while its closest relative, the boat-tailed grackle (*Quiscalus major*), has remained tied to the coasts of the Atlantic Ocean and the Gulf of Mexico.
-We created species distribution and connectivity models trained on citizen science data from 1970-1979 and 2010-2019 to determine how suitable habitat ranges,habitat breadth, and range-wide connectivity have changed for both species.
-We found that the two species occupy distinct habitats and that the habitat of the great-tailed grackle has shifted to include a larger breadth of urban, arid environments farther from natural water sources.
+We created species distribution and connectivity models trained on citizen science data from 1970-1979 and 2010-2019 to determine how the availability of habitat, the types of habitat occupied, and range-wide connectivity have changed for both species.
+We found that the two species occupy distinct habitats and that the great-tailed grackle has shifted to occupy a larger breadth of urban, arid environments farther from natural water sources.
 Meanwhile, the boat-tailed grackle has remained limited to warm, wet, coastal environments.
 We found no evidence that changes in habitat connectivity affected the ranges of either species.
-Overall, our results suggest that a change in habitat breadth drove the rapid range expansion of the great-tailed grackle, while climate change shaped minor shifts in the available range of the boat-tailed grackle.
-The expansion in habitat breadth of the great-tailed grackle is consistent with observations that species with high behavioral flexibility can rapidly expand their geographic range by using human-altered habitat.
-This investigation identifies how opposite responses to anthropogenic change drive divergent range dynamics, elucidating the factors that have and will continue to shape species ranges.
+Overall, our results suggest that the great-tailed grackle has shifted its realized niche as part of its rapid range expansion, while the range dynamics of the boat-tailed grackle may be shaped more by climate change.
+The expansion in habitats occupied by the great-tailed grackle is consistent with observations that species with high behavioral flexibility can rapidly expand their geographic range by using human-altered habitat.
+This investigation identifies how opposite responses to anthropogenic change could drive divergent range dynamics, elucidating the factors that have and will continue to shape species ranges.

 # Introduction

-Species ranges determine the patterns of biodiversity across the world, shaping the environments species encounter and the other species they can interact with (Gaston, 1996; 2003; Holt, 2003).
-We are still determining how abiotic and biotic factors limit species ranges (Buckley et al., 2018; Sirén \& Morelli, 2020; Paquette \& Hargreaves, 2021) and to what degree species are able to expand to new habitats (Holt, 2003; Ralston et al., 2016).
-Within the limits that determine species ranges, many animal species today are experiencing massive declines due loss of habitat (IUCN 2021).
-These declines have been linked to a broad pattern of niche conservatism, where species remain restricted to their niche, here also referred to as habitat breadth, despite movement to new geographic areas or environmental change (Holt \& Gains, 1992; Wiens et al., 2010; Liu et al., 2020).The ecological underpinnings of niche conservatism, and what factors allow some species to shift their niche, remain difficult to identify (Wiens et al., 2010).
-Theoretical models and empirical results point to population dynamics, gene flow, evolutionary trade-offs, and behaviors such as habitat choice as possible reasons that some species do not adapt to new conditions and expand their ranges (Holt \& Gains, 1992; Holt, 2003; Wiens et al., 2010).
-However, there are some examples of changes in the breadth of habitat that a species uses, known as niche shifts, driving species range expansions (Broennimann et al., 2007; Hill et al., 2017; Sherpa et al., 2019).
+Species ranges determine the patterns of biodiversity across the world, shaping the environments different species encounter and the other species they can interact with (Gaston, 1996; 2003; Holt, 2003).
+We are still determining how abiotic and biotic factors limit species ranges (Buckley et al., 2018; Sirén \& Morelli, 2020; Paquette \& Hargreaves, 2021) and to what degree a species is able to expand to new habitats (Holt, 2003; Ralston et al., 2016).
+Within the limits that determine species ranges, many animal species today are experiencing massive declines due to loss of habitat (IUCN 2021).
+These declines have been linked to limitations in the ability of many species to change their realized niche, despite movement to new geographic areas or environmental change (Holt \& Gains, 1992; Wiens et al., 2010; Liu et al., 2020).
+The realized niche of a species is the result of environmental limitations due to physiology and behavior, geographic limitations due to dispersal, and ecological limitations due to interspecific interactions.
+Together, these three limitations determine species ranges (Soberón et al., 2009).
+However, some species can change their realized niche through occupying novel environmental conditions, a process referred to as a niche shift (Guisan et al., 2014, Broennimann et al., 2007; Hill et al., 2017; Sherpa et al., 2019), potentially allowing them toexpand their ranges while other species do not (Holt \& Gains, 1992; Holt, 2003; Wiens et al., 2010).
+The factors that allow some species to shift their niche have remained difficult to identify (Wiens et al., 2010).